Chart Color Schemes

 The exceptional employment performance in Torrens Park places it among Australia's strongest labour markets

-The area has a particularly strong specialization in professional & technical services, with an employment share 1.8 times the regional level.
-However, construction is under-represented, with only 5.5% of Torrens Park's workforce compared to 8.7% in Greater Adelaide.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 3.6%, while labour force increased by 3.5%, leaving unemployment broadly flat.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
-State-level data from 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Torrens Park's employment mix suggests local employment should increase by 7.3% over five years and 15.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally appear limited based on Census data.
+Between September 2024 and September 2025, employment levels increased by 3.6% and labour force by the same percentage, keeping unemployment broadly stable.
+In contrast, Greater Adelaide saw employment growth of 3.0% and labour force growth of 2.9%, with a slight drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Torrens Park's employment mix suggests local employment should increase by 7.3% over five years and 15.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment